CME/CBOT launches Weekly Grain Option Contracts in late May 2011.

 Week 3 May 20, 2011 (10 days until expiration)

 The listing and expiration dates are where it gets confusing.
-The phrase “Weekly Grain Option,” or “WGO,” refers to the fact that there will now be an option expiring each Friday that doesn’t currently have an option expiration.
+The phrase “Weekly Grain Option”, or “WGO,” refers to the fact that there will now be an option expiring each Friday that doesn’t currently have an option expiration.
 But it does not mean there will always be an option with a maximum seven days until expiration.
 Newly listed WGOs will typically have approximately three weeks to their expiration.
 The array of dates is extensive but your broker will be able to supply you with complete listings and expirations, and the CME Group will also have the information on their website (www.cmegroup.com ).
-Refer to CME’s listing for the August and September 2011 corn and wheat options, see Table 3.
+Here is the CME’s listing for the August and September 2011 corn and wheat options for illustration: